dessn/Pippin/README.md

        COVOPTS:  # Optional, and you'll always get an 'ALL' covopt.
 List format please
           - "[NOSYS] [=DEFAULT,=DEFAULT]"  # This syntax is explained below
 ```

+If you don't specify `SYS_SCALE`, Pippin will search the LCFIT tasks from the BIASCOR dependency and if all LCFIT tasks
+have the same fitopt file, it will use that.

 The `COVOPTS` section is a bit odd.
 In the square brackets first, we have the label that will be assigned and used
 in the plotting output later.
 The next set of square backets is a two-tuple, and it applies to `[fitopts,muopts]` in